padmajagandham/ChaseTest/ReadMe.txt

 Gherkin syntax is used to define cucumber feature files, they are concise and readable by any business users.
 They are also parameterized so some values might also be set at run time.
 Scenarios were defined based on the inferences made after analysing the data that is currently being returned by the API.
 List of inferences can be found at the bottom of this ReadMe.

+**Note: Any scenarios that are pending to be automated are tagged to_be_automated Some scenarios that are automated but will fail because the way the api works are tagged with ignore

 Below is the skeleton of framework folder structure src
   |